lyz2d/EC523Proj/README.md

 ![The SIFT-based Transformer framework running process](./process.png)

 # How to Use
 Run the `train.py` file to train the model.
+The directory path need to be modified.
 This will automatically make the image patches and features.

 ## Content
 ### SIFT
 First get patches from all images in the dataset using the `get_patch_and_feature.py` script.
 This will output a list of tokens, where each row *i* is an image with variable number of patches.
 Each patch (token[i][j]) is represented as a tensor.